luisdelaye/Mexstrain/README.md

 $ mv outfile.tsv gisaid_hcov-19_2022_##_##.tsv
 ```

 Please replace the \_##\_##.tsv with an actual date and move this file to your working directory.
-Note: you may want to run the above script in a separate directory to avoid having an excess of files in your main working directory (just, don't forget to move to that separate directory all the gisaid_hcov-19_2022_01_11_01_\*.tsv files with the metadata from the states).
+Note: you may want to run the above script in a separate directory to avoid having an excess of files in your main working directory (just, don't forget to move to that separate directory all the gisaid_hcov-19_2022_\*.tsv files before running the script).

 In summary, you will have to download from Nextstrain and GISAID the following files: